 Mechanical press brakes are relatively simple in components, so they are relatively easy to handle in maintenance and operation.

-The speed of the ram cannot be controlled either.
 This can be dangerous for the operator and may affect bending accuracy and waste workpieces.

 Hydraulic press brake:

-Hydraulic press brakes with CNC system can intelligently handle the bending of different materials, including thickness, length, tonnage, angle, etc.
+Hydraulic press brakes with a CNC system can intelligently handle the bending of different materials, including thickness, length, tonnage, angle, etc.

 Hydraulic press brakes are also divided into torsion shaft press brake, mechanical hydraulic press brake and electro-hydraulic press brake.